 Jay Lehman had a dream.
 It was a modest dream.
-But the dream that started in a tiny community among people who avoid worldly attention, would eventually reach around the globe.
+But the dream of Lehman’s Store that started in a tiny community among people who avoid worldly attention, would eventually reach around the globe.

 In 1955, Jay, a Mennonite, bought a small store on a street corner in Kidron, Ohio, a minuscule farming village nestled in the heart of Amish country.
 Jay’s father and brother were the store’s first employees.
 The business was named, simply, Lehman’s Hardware.
 The business plan was also simple: to supply people who lived simply with the means to continue doing so.
-The Amish and many Mennonites in Kidron and the surrounding area wanted to stay “off the grid.”
-They refused to have electric lines running to their houses, certain that to do so would corrupt the inward-looking, family oriented, pious Christian lifestyle they cherished.
+The Amish and many Mennonites in Kidron and the surrounding area wanted to stay “off-grid.”
+They refused to have electric lines running to their houses, certain that to do so would corrupt the inward-looking, family-oriented, pious Christian lifestyle they cherished.
 Many eschewed indoor plumbing, and at that time, telephones were virtually un-rung throughout the land that Lehman’s Hardware served.
 People around Kidron needed candles, gas lamps, gas refrigeration, and woodstoves.
-They needed non-electric grinders, peelers, borers, shellers, drillers, canners, cookers, incubators, cream separators, water pumps, washing machines and dryers.
-Those who refused to engage with standard allopathic medicine and pharmacology needed shaving soap, healing salves, tooth powder and hot water bottles.
+They needed non-electric grinders, peelers, borers, shellers, drillers, canners, cookers, incubators, cream separators, water pumps, washing machines, and dryers.
+Those who refused to engage with standard allopathic medicine and pharmacology needed shaving soap, healing salves, tooth powder, and hot water bottles.

 Lehman’s Hardware supplied what they needed.
 Lehman’s could have survived small.
 But the story didn’t end in Kidron, or in Wayne or Holmes counties, or even in Ohio.
 The little family-run business was destined to expand, but how big, nobody could have predicted.